 Representative dish: MaPo Tofu, Hot pot, Kung Pao Chicken

 2. SHANDONG CUISINE

-Salty and flavorful, Shandong Cuisine favors slow braising as a technique and adds in a ton of shallots, scallions and garlic.
-Shandong cuisine has the longest history of all the eight cuisine types, and was once the favored cuisine of the royal court.
+Salty and flavorful, Shandong Cuisine favors slow braising as a technique and adds in a ton of shallots, scallions, and garlic.
+Shandong cuisine has the most lasting history of all the eight cuisine types and was once the favored cuisine of the royal court.
 Due to Shandong’s proximity to the ocean, many of its most famous dishes have seafood as the central ingredient.

 Representative dish: Sweet and Sour Carp

 3. JIANGSU CUISINE